 Depending on the time your visit different buildings are open to the public.
 Visitors can also wander around Heritage Square on their own but can not enter the buildings other than the drugstore unless they are on a guided tour.

-Probably the most popular home is the James and Bessie Hale House built in 1887.
+Probably the most popular home is James and Bessie Hale House built-in 1887.
 The mansion is painted in the original colors and the interior is complete with period furniture.
 Hale House is an amazing example of a Queen Ann-style home.

 The Hale House was saved from the wrecking ball in 1970 and moved to the Heritage Square Museum where it was restored at a cost of more than $300,000.
 Hale House is a Historic-Cultural Monument and listed on the National Register of Historic Places.

-Perry House was originally located in the of Boyle Heights neighborhood of Los Angeles.
+Perry House was originally located in the Boyle Heights neighborhood of Los Angeles.
 By 1975, the home had changed owners several times and was in a state of severe disrepair.
 The Colonial Dames Society of America saved the home from the wrecking ball and moved the house to the museum where it has been lovingly restored.